coockoo/haskell-in-browser/README.md

 Ok, the way to install packages is to add them to the `.cabal` file in `build-depends` section and then running `cabal install`.

+Let's continue.
+This is cool, as we already have a basic server on 3000 port.

+I'm too procedural to understand how to render HTML using functional language.

+But there is a good step-by-step [tutorial](https://jaspervdj.be/blaze/tutorial.html) on how to do that.
+Package is called `blaze-html` and `blaze-<something>` in general.
+Let's try.